I decided to visit Uluru long before I ever went backpacking Australia.

 I remember flicking through the pages of an encyclopedia when I was little and being transfixed by the image of this gigantic rock.
-That might have been the moment my obsession with going to Australia manifested itself in my pre-pubescent brain.
+That might have been the moment my obsession with going to Australia manifested itself in my young brain.

 To put it simply, you must go to Uluru while you are in Australia.
 The outback is unlike anything I have ever seen before!
 The journey Uluru was like driving through a Mad Max film.
-Traversing through wilderness after wilderness.
+Traversing through the wilderness after wilderness.

 Uluru itself is an incredible sight.
 It looks completely out of place in the middle of the outback.
 It’s as if someone has just placed it there as a bit of fun!
 The likeness to the images on pictures was that uncanny, I wanted to walk around the back to check it wasn’t some kind of illusion!

 Yes, it looks that incredible, that I doubted it was actually real!

 Without further ado, let’s get into my Uluru travel guide!